On Abel's problem and Gauss congruences: Introduction

 where $\mu$ is the Möbius function.
 The congruence \eqref{eq:OriginalGauss} was first proved by Gauss when $a_n=r^n$ and $r$ is a prime number, and was later generalized to all integers $r\in\mathbb{Z}$.
 We refer to \cite{Zarelua} for a survey of these congruences and to \cite{BHS18, BV21, Minton} for recent results on Gauss congruences for multivariate rational fractions.

-Following \cite{BHS18}, when a sequence satisfies Gauss congruences for almost all prime numbers $p$ (\footnote{We say that a property holds for almost all prime numbers $p$ when it holds for all but finitely many prime numbers $p$.}), we say that it has the \textit{Gauss property}.
-In the particular situation that $a_n=0$ for all $n<r$ for some $r\in \mathbb Z$ (in particular $r=0$), we shall simply say that the sequence $(a_n)_{n\ge r}$ satisfies Gauss congruences.
+Following \cite{BHS18}, when a sequence of rational numbers $(a_n)_{n\in \mathbb Z}$ satisfies Gauss congruences for almost all prime numbers $p$ (\footnote{We say that a property holds for almost all prime numbers $p$ when it holds for all but finitely many prime numbers $p$.}), we say that it has the \textit{Gauss property}.
+In this case, we also say that its bilateral generating series has the Gauss property.
+In the particular situation that $a_n=0$ for all $n<r$ for some $r\in \mathbb Z$, \textit{i.e.} the generating series is a Laurent series in $\Q((x))$, we shall say that the sequence $(a_n)_{n\ge r}$ satisfies Gauss congruences.
+However, it is easily shown (see Section \ref{sec:ProofTheo1}) that in this case necessarily $a_n=0$ for negative $n$, or in other words that if $f\in\Q((x))$ has the Gauss property, then $f\in\Q[[x]]$.

-We work in $\mathbb C$, so that we can (and shall) use analytic arguments and not just algebraic ones.
-In particular, Puiseux expansions below define analytic functions in a slit disk of center 0, with a cut defined by a chosen branch of $\log$, whose precise definition may change for each example and is irrelevant for our purpose.